-Graduate Certificate in Risk Management
+Graduate Certificate in Risk Management in Finance

-Fall Semester: March 15 (priority), then rolling
+- Fall Semester: July 15 (International Applicants), August 15 (Domestic Applicants), then rolling

-Summer Semester: April 1 (priority), then rolling
+- Summer Semester: April 1 (priority), then rolling

 Learn about the advantages of priority applications.

-- Completed online application
+- Completed application

-- Goal statement (essay)
+- Goal Statement (essay)

-- Letter of recommendation (Learn more)
+- Letter of Recommendation (learn more)

-- Official TOEFL, IELTS, or PTE-Academic scores (international students only)
+- Official TOEFL, IELTS, or PTE-Academic Scores (international students only)

 Note: Students must have passed a university-level statistics course in the past five years or have equivalent industry experience.